 General.
-Each trust student loan is currently guaranteed as to at least 97% of the outstanding principal and interest accrued under the loan at the time of the making of a claim by one of the guarantee agencies described below and reinsured by the U.S. Department of Education under the Higher Education Act and must be eligible for special allowance payments and, in the case of some trust student loans, interest subsidy payments by the U.S. Department of Education.
+All of the trust student loans that will be sold to the issuing entity on the closing date will be guaranteed as to at least 97% of the outstanding principal and interest accrued under the loan at the time of the making of a claim by one of the guarantee agencies described below and reinsured by the U.S. Department of Education under the Higher Education Act and must be eligible for special allowance payments and, in the case of some trust student loans, interest subsidy payments by the U.S. Department of Education.